RSL International Writers

 Celebrating the power of literature to transcend borders and bring people together

 We invited public recommendations of writers from you, their writer peers and readers.
-These will be writers not resident in, or citizens of, the UK, who have published two works of outstanding literary merit (where works are translated into English, or originally written in English).
-Your recommendations will be reviewed by our panel of RSL Fellows: Lisa Appignanesi, Syima Aslam, Bibi Bakare-Yusuf, Sophie Collins, Max Porter, Philippe Sands, Elif Shafak and Boyd Tonkin, led by panel Chair, Daniel Hahn, who will make a recommendation of writers to be appointed RSL International Writers.
+The first year recommendations were reviewed by our panel of RSL Fellows: Lisa Appignanesi, Syima Aslam, Bibi Bakare-Yusuf, Sophie Collins, Max Porter, Philippe Sands, Elif Shafak and Boyd Tonkin, led by panel Chair, Daniel Hahn.

 This programme is supported by the Authors’ Licensing and Collecting Society (ALCS) and the International Authors Forum (IAF).
 IAF represents authors from the text, screenwriting and visual arts sectors and their interests in copyright.
 Its members are over 70 organisations representing well over 700,000 authors worldwide.
 IAF campaigns for authors in a variety of areas including fair contracts, remuneration rights and copyright issues.